Richard Barter (sculptor)

-Richard Barter (circa 1824 – 5 January 1896) was an Irish sculptor.
+Richard Barter (circa 1824 – 5 January 1896) was an Irish sculptor and architect.

 Life

 Richard Barter was born around 1824 in Macroom, County Cork.
-In 1844, around the age of 20, Barter entered the Royal Dublin Society's School.
+In 1844, aged about 20, Barter entered the Royal Dublin Society's School.
 While still a student in 1847, he won a prize from the Irish Art Union for his statuette Venus and Cupid.
 During this time, he became a friend of Daniel O'Connell.
 He moved to London for a few years, where he met and became life-long friends with John Henry Foley.
 He returned to Dublin briefly, but later moved back to County Cork, settling in St Ann's Hill, Blarney in 1853.
-He was also a musician, playing the flagolet.
+He was also an architect and a musician, playing the flageolet,.

 In 1851, he exhibited as part of the Great Exhibition in London.
 He produced primarily portrait busts and small subject groups.
 In 1845, 1847 and 1851 he exhibited with the Royal Hibernian Academy, primarily miniature busts in ivory.
 Between 1864 and 1874 he occasionally exhibited with the Royal Academy.

+Having settled at St Ann's, he became involved, early in 1856, in the building of a Turkish bath.
+His namesake, Dr Richard Barter, in conjunction with David Urquhart, author of The Pillars of Hercules, had been attempting to build such a bath at his hydropathic establishment there.
+They had been basing their design on the model of the Islamic hammam which Urquhart had described in his book, but their experimental bath failed because it was too steamy, and not hot enough for curative purposes.

+At Dr Barter's request, Richard Barter travelled to Rome to study the ancient baths there.
+The knowledge he gained enabled the building, later in 1856, of the first successful Victorian Turkish bath—one specifically built for use by the hydro's patients and staff.
+In Europe, the Victorian Turkish bath is now often known as the Irish-Roman bath in honour of the two Barters.

+Thereafter Richard Barter designed at least eight—possibly nine—Turkish baths for the doctor.
+Mrs Donovan, referring to 'Mr R Barter (artist)', wrote, 'This gentleman was, we believe, Dr Barter's only architect, and the baths all bear testimony to his architectural and artistic skill.'

+But the baths at Bray (1859) were an exception, being designed in conjunction with Sir John Benson; Barter was responsible only for the interior.